-MARIO RUGNA FROM MEDEST 118 – Trauma induced coagulopathy (TIC) is now recognized as one of the major contributors to mortality in bad injured patients.
+Trauma induced coagulopathy (TIC) is now recognized as one of the major contributors to mortality in badly injured patients.

-Its pathophysiological pathways is debated and still not well known, but seem to be clear, and widely accepted, that the profibrinolytic state, triggered from many and different factors involved in trauma, leads to an acute Fibrinogen consumption.
-Thrombin and Coagulation Factors in fact seems to be preserved and well functioning even in bad traumatized patients.
+Its pathophysiological pathways are debated and still not well known but seem to be clear, and widely accepted, that the profibrinolytic state, triggered from many and different factors involved in trauma, leads to an acute Fibrinogen consumption.
+Thrombin and Coagulation Factors, in fact, seems to be preserved and well functioning even in bad traumatized patients.

 This lack of Fibrinogen, at least in the early phase of trauma, is the real cause of coagulopathy and has to be early recognized and treated to revert the altered coagulation asset existing in a great part of traumatic patients.